-Nick Lane is a specialist criminal advocate who defends and prosecutes in broadly equal measure.
-His practice includes the full range of criminal offences, including defending serving members of the armed forces at Court Martial.
-Approachable and client focused, Nick has extensive experience of the disclosure regime in criminal cases, in particular of highly sensitive material, including the authorisation and supervision of covert intelligence sources.
+Nick Lane is a busy specialist criminal advocate who defends and prosecutes in broadly equal measure.
+His practice covers the full range of criminal offences, including defending serving members of the armed forces at Court Martial.
+In recent years Nick has been instructed in the most serious criminal cases including terrorism, murder, serious sexual offences and large-scale conspiracies.
+Approachable and client focused, Nick has a particular interest in defending vulnerable defendants.

 Nick is a Grade 3 prosecutor on the Crown Prosecution Services Advocate Panel, and has extensive experience of the disclosure regime in criminal cases, in particular of highly sensitive material, including the authorisation and supervision of covert intelligence sources.
 He has also prosecuted for United Kingdom Border Agency, Department for Work and Pensions, the National Probation Service and Her Majesty’s Revenue and Customs.

 Successfully defended allegations of aggravated burglary and racially aggravated violence.
 The issue at trial was identification, the victim having claimed to have known the defendant for approximately 10 years.